 - Semester 2 Orientation: Wednesday 7 January 2015 (provisional)

 - Semester 2 Teaching begins Monday 12 January.
-You must arrive by this date.
+You must arrive by this date at the very latest.

 How many credits should I take?

 - One full-time, full academic year is 120 Glasgow credits which is worth 60 ECTS.